 Asteroseismology uses techniques similar to helioseismology (the study of the internal structure of the Sun through solar oscillations), to study the structure of other stars.
 The properties of the oscillation waves propagating through the star are used to trace the internal conditions revealing information that is otherwise hidden by the opaque stellar surface.
 This asteroseismic information from the CoRoT, Kepler, K2, TESS, SONG and Plato observatories combined with astrometric observations from Gaia, spectroscopic data from the SDSS-V APOGEE, interferometry or photometry and state-of-the-art stellar models such as MESA provides insight into the stellar structure and the physical processes that take place in stars.

-Understanding these physical processes that take place in stars and how these change as a function of stellar evolution is the ultimate goal of the Theory and Observations of Stars (TOS) group at HITS which has been established in 2020.
-We focus, but not limit ourselves to, low-mass main-sequence stars, subgiants, and red giants.
+Understanding the physical processes that take place in stars and how they change as a function of stellar evolution is the ultimate goal of the Theory and Observations of Stars (TOS) group at HITS which was established in 2020.
+We focus on, but do not limit ourselves to, low-mass main-sequence stars, subgiants, and red giants.
 These stars are interesting as they go through a series of internal structure changes.
-Furthermore, these types of stars are potential hosts of planets or could act as standard candles for galactic studies (core helium burning red-giant stars).
-Hence, exoplanet studies as well as Galactic archaeology will also benefit from an increased understanding of these stars.
+Furthermore, these types of stars are potential hosts of planets or in the case of core helium burning red-giant stars could act as standard candles for galactic studies.
+Hence, exoplanet studies as well as galactic archaeology will also benefit from an increased understanding of these stars.